Lapin0t/phd-manuscript/main/08_conclusion.typ

 $ de("itreeT")_(M,Sigma) th X := nu A. th M th (X + A + Sigma th A) $

-We conjecture that this can be precised to form the initial iterative monad with a monad morphism from $M$ and a $Sigma$ algebra.
-The hard part however, starts even before proving any property: a good notion of _weak_ bisimilarity is still elusive!
+We conjecture that with a suitable notion of weak bisimilarity, this can be precised to form the initial #nm[Elgot] monad with a monad morphism from $M$ and a $Sigma$ algebra.
+The hard part however, starts even before proving any
+property: a good notion of _weak_ bisimilarity is still elusive!
 In other words, given a _relator_ on $M$, we have some trouble defining a good relator on $de("itreeT")_(M,Sigma)$ for weak bisimilarity.

 *Proof Engineering* #sym.space.quad Finally, we have said very little of the accompagnying code artifact, but it leaves a lot to be desired as it is nowhere